3D Sensing Technologies and Multi-Sensor Fusion

 Utilization of Optical Sensors

 Optical sensors play a crucial role in augmented reality (AR) technology.
 Specifically, they are instrumental in capturing light and converting it into digital signals that can be processed to generate a 3D image.
-These sensors analyze the intensity of light reflected off objects to create, in essence, a visual representation of the scene, mimicking the way human eyes capture visual information.
+These sensors study the strength of light bouncing off objects to create a picture of the scene, like how our eyes see things.

 Incorporation of Depth Sensors

 Depth sensors, such as time-of-flight sensors, use infrared light to measure the time it takes for light to travel from the source to the object and back to the sensor.
-This information then calculates precise distance measurements, enabling the generation of accurate depth maps and spatial data.
+This information then calculates exact distance measurements, allowing the creation of accurate depth maps and spatial data.

 Role of Structured Light in 3D Imaging